pmigxl/OG-SEED-SKWAD/README.md

 ***Files***

+Demo1: Contains Arduino and Pi code which rotates the robot by a specified angle in degrees and moves it forward a specified distance in feet

 MiniProject: Contains Arduino and Pi code which rotates a motor based on vision inputs

 Misc: Contains various iterations of code from MiniProject